Sport. Health. Nutrition. Gym. For style

 • Injuries and anomalies of the carotid artery.

-• Regular intake of hormonal medicines.
+• Regular use of hormonal hormones medicines.
 Hormone imbalance can affect chemical composition blood.

-• Oncological pathologies, neoplasms of the vessels of the heart, brain.
+• Oncological pathologies, neoplasms of blood vessels of the heart and brain.

-• genetic predisposition or burdened family history (heredity).
-It's about about the features of metabolism or the structure of the vascular system.
+• Genetic predisposition or a family history (heredity).
+It's about about the peculiarities of metabolism or the structure of the vascular system.

 • Physical inactivity.